Groups Remember or Groups of Rememberances

 Shunryu Suzuki's lectures on the Sandokai

-Summer of 70 at Tassajara, the time of the Sandokai Lectures - discussed by some disciples.
+Summer of '70 at Tassajara, the time of the Sandokai Lectures - discussed by some disciples.

 DC note: I was asking people questions for something I had to write on the summer of 1970 at Tassajara at the time of Suzuki’s Sandokai lectures, maybe as a possible piece to use for the book of his lectures on the SDK.
-It starts off with some comments by Reb Anderson and moves to notes taken at a disciples’ meeting with Reb, Mel Weitsman, Peter and Jane Snyder, Paul Disco, and Ed Brown.
+It starts off with some comments by Reb Anderson and moves to notes taken at a disciples’ meeting with Reb, Mel Weitsman, Peter and Jane Schneider, Paul Disco, and Ed Brown.

 On the San Do Kai lectures: that was the last time Suzuki Roshi was healthy at Tassajara.
 It was a rich and wonderful time.
 A lot happened.
-He ordained little kids that summer maybe the Johansens maybe they came for the summer.
+He ordained little kids that summer maybe the Johansens, maybe they came for the summer.
 He was giving everyone a lot of attention.

 DC note: Reb and I were both on the doan-ryo which entailed studying chanting with Tatsugami.
 Reb was the most diligent in this.
 Reb says he had been copying Tatsugami's chanting style and that Suzuki taught him more, retrained him to chant more simply, added subtlety.

-RA: Tatsugami provided the form for Suzuki Roshi to add onto, to put his touch onto, to adjust
+RA: Tatsugami provided the form for Suzuki Roshi to add onto, to put his touch onto, to adjust.

-DC note: That summer Stan white was Reb’s boss in the office and put Reb in charge of scheduling so Reb scheduled Stan and when he told Stan his time had come, Stan said no it's not, you're not in charge of scheduling any more.
+DC note: That summer Stan White was Reb’s boss in the office and put Reb in charge of scheduling.
+So Reb scheduled Stan, and when he told Stan his time had come, Stan said no it's not, you're not in charge of scheduling anymore.

 Talking to several people at once here: Suzuki Roshi asked Mel what he'd like to do and Mel said be ino (head of zendo, ceremony, doan-ryo) and Suzuki Roshi said I’d rather have you be my jisha (asst.) so Meg became ino.
-Mel remembers Meg in a bathing suit - she was ino in a bathing suit which he thought was weird.
+Mel remembers Meg in a bathing suit - she was ino in a bathing suit, which he thought was weird.
 Reb says Marian Derby was ino too at some point that summer as well.
-Reb was head doan under Marian..
-Maybe she was ino for a time or acting ino at times Jane Schneider says Bob was ino.
+Reb was head doan under Marian.
+Maybe she was ino for a time or acting ino at times.
+Jane Schneider says Bob was ino.
 No he was ino during the winter-spring practice period.
 Peter says Jane was ino.
 No, that was later.

 Reb was ready to go to Japan in the spring of ’71.
-He'd been studying Japanese with a tutor and then Suzuki called it off or didn't let it happen, maybe because he knew he was dying.
+He'd been studying Japanese with a tutor, and then Suzuki called it off or didn't let it happen, maybe because he knew he was dying.

-Suzuki Roshi told Reb during the summer of 70 that he couldn't find his oryoki, that he'd lost it but then he said that he'd eaten fish out of them and Reb says that his saying they were lost was a way of saying he was ashamed or because he'd had fish in them he'd lost them
+Suzuki Roshi told Reb during the summer of '70 that he couldn't find his oryoki, that he'd lost it.
+But then he said that he'd eaten fish out of them, and Reb says that his saying they were lost was a way of saying he was ashamed or because he'd had fish in them he'd lost them.

 Reb and Suzuki Roshi agreed he would be ordained and Mel caught Reb trying on his koromo to see what size he should wear.

 Ed Brown says he was in the office then.
 Stan and Reb (who were in the office) say no he wasn’t.
-Paul Disco says Ed did the stone work on the foundation after Paul had set up the forms for Suzuki Roshi's new cabin, which became the Kaisando, and Reb agreed but Mel says no Ed did that later, maybe in the fall.
+Paul Disco says Ed did the stone work on the foundation after Paul had set up the forms for Suzuki Roshi's new cabin, which became the Kaisando, and Reb agreed, but Mel says no Ed did that later, maybe in the fall.